How does Caller ID work?

 Your outbound caller ID is the name and phone number shown on the receiving device when you place a call.
 When you make a call, the recipient's caller ID display will show the information that you have set up.
 The outgoing caller ID will stay the same until it is manually changed in your account settings.

 Outbound caller ID can be configured in either Account Manager or 8x8 Admin Console (by an administrator, for any extension).
-You can edit your own extension using the Virtual Office Online or Desktop applications.
+You can edit your own extension using the 8x8 Work applications.

 This FAQ refers to US-only local and Toll Free numbers.
 If you are looking for information on updating E911, see this article.
 E911 and Caller ID are separate issues and require separate update processes.

 Note: If your caller ID appears as Anonymous on outbound calls, this is an issue with your caller ID blocking settings and does not affect your registered caller ID.

 Who updates the name on my outgoing Caller ID?

 8x8 updates the third-party database with the designated name for your 8x8 phone number.
 We can ensure everything is done properly on our side, but it is up to the individual telephony carriers to update their own databases.

 Why doesn’t the right name show up right away after I changed it in the 8x8 portal and I call people?
 How long will it take?